Capital punishment in Connecticut: Cheshire murder case

-One notable death penalty case in Connecticut was the Cheshire home invasion murders.
+One notable capital case in Connecticut was the Cheshire home invasion murders.
 The two murderers, Steven Hayes and Joshua Komisarjevsky, were both sentenced to death for the crime, and were among the inmates who had their sentences reduced as result of the state supreme court ruling.
-Survivor Dr. Petit condemned the state's decision to abolish the death penalty and spare the two criminals.
+Survivor Dr. Petit condemned the state's decision to abolish capital punishment and spare the two criminals.

 Capital crimes

 Murder with special circumstances, also called capital felony, was the only capital crime in Connecticut.
 These include any of the following: